FleetPartners Continues Share Buy-Back Effort

 Eclipx Group Ltd. (AU:FPR) has released an update.

-FleetPartners Group Limited has released an update on its ongoing stock buy-back program, reporting the purchase of 170,000 ordinary fully paid shares on the previous day.
-The buy-back, which is taking place on the market, is part of the company’s strategy to reduce its total number of securities, which stood at 57,187,487 before the latest transaction.
+FleetPartners Group Limited has announced an update on its ongoing stock buy-back program, with a total of 169,000 ordinary fully paid shares repurchased on the previous day.
+This brings the cumulative total of shares bought back to 57,357,487.
+The buy-back is part of the company’s strategy to manage its share capital effectively.

 For further insights into AU:FPR stock, check out TipRanks’ Stock Analysis page.